LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

 ## 💡 SbatchMan Core Concepts

-- **Project**:
+- **Project**
   A directory where SbatchMan will store all metadata, configurations, and job records.
   When you run `sbatchman init`, a `SbatchMan` folder is created in the current working directory.
-This folder is a SbatchMan "project"
+This folder is a SbatchMan "project".

-- **Configuration**:
+- **Configuration**
-  A named set of cluster/job parameters (like environment variables, partition, walltime, GPUs, etc.), stored in `SbatchMan/configs/`.
+  A named set of cluster/job parameters (like environment variables, partition, walltime, GPUs, etc.), that will be stored in `SbatchMan/configs/`.
     - Each configuration has a *name*.
     - Configurations are reusable for different jobs.
-    - Each configuration has corresponding *template shell script*.
+    - Each configuration has a corresponding *template shell script*.
-    - All configurations details are stored into a YAML file
+    - All configurations details are stored into a YAML file.

-- **Tag**:
+- **Tag**
-  A label you assign to batch jobs.
-Tags help you organize, filter, and track experiments or runs.
+  A label you assign to a batch of jobs.
+Tags help you organize, filter, and track jobs.
   **Example**: you have two programs `A` and `B`.
 Both shall run under the same configuration called `ExampleConfig`.
 Later, you'd like to retrieve results for experiments on programs `A` and `B` separately.
 You can achieve this by simply assigning two different tags to the jobs you run.

-- **Job**:
+- **Job**
   A single execution of a command on a cluster or your local machine, tracked by SbatchMan.
   Each job is linked to a **configuration** and can have a **tag**.
   For each job, SbatchMan stores the **status**, **stdout**, **stderr** etc.